 Our Maryland personal injury attorney examines the time limit and the advantages of acting quickly in the following paragraphs.
-For more information, call us for free at (410) 694-7291.
+For more information, call us for free at (225) 258-2732.

 What is a “Statute of Limitations?”

-The “statute of limitations” refers to the law in the state that determines how long potential plaintiffs may wait before filing their lawsuit. the rule will not only determine how long the plaintiff has, but also when the clock starts running.
+The “statute of limitations” refers to the law in the state that determines how long potential plaintiffs may wait before filing their lawsuit.
+The rule will not only determine how long the plaintiff has but also when the clock starts running.

 The Statute of Limitations for Most Types of Injuries and Accidents in Maryland

 As mentioned, for most types of injuries and accidents in Maryland, you have three years to initiate a lawsuit.
-In other words, if the clock begins to run on January 1, 2020, you have until January 1, 2023 to file your lawsuit with the clerk of the appropriate court.
+In other words, if the clock begins to run on January 1, 2020, you have until January 1, 2023, to file your lawsuit with the clerk of the appropriate court.

 When Does the Clock Start to Run?

 There are some exceptions, which are articulated in detail below, but for the most part, the clock begins to run on the date of the injury.
 If you suffered a slip and fall accident in Maryland, then the statute of limitations began on the date of the fall.

 Whether this expansion is available in any given case depends on the nature of the conduct and the case law on the subject.
-Speak to one of our Aberdeen personal injury lawyers if you have any questions about when the clock started to run on your specific case.
+Speak to one of our Fort Meade personal injury lawyers if you have any questions about when the clock started to run on your specific case.

 Examples of How the Statute of Limitations Works for Personal Injury Lawsuits in Maryland

-It is important to note the ways in which the rule works differently for various situations.
+It is essential to note the ways in which the rule works differently for various situations.
 To illustrate this legal concept, let’s take two examples of personal injuries for which the victim may validly sue.